 Begin the dispute process with the credit reporting agencies first.
 You may get the negative item deleted and no further action has to be taken.
 If you start disputing directly with a creditor first, you could end up engaging in a longer battle to get an item deleted.

 Request full deletions when disputing credit, especially for credit score killing items such as collection accounts.
-Having an item changed from “collection” to “paid collection” will not help your credit score.
-Paid and unpaid collection items hold the same weight as they are both negative tradelines.
+Correcting a date or amount on a negative credit item still remains a negative.
+But deleting a negative credit item might result in a change in credit score.
+For example, a paid or unpaid collection account holds the same weight as they are both viewed as negative tradelines.
 See Deletions

 - How to Dispute Late Payments

 - How to Remove a Bankruptcy from credit reports